Updated February 2026

 Commercial Grade Carpets

-It is a lot harder to find low-VOC commercial carpet.
 I have reviewed and sniffed a few of the ones that claim the lowest VOC levels.

 Synthetic Carpet

-FLOR: Most of their carpets are commercial grade.
-They claimed they have the lowest VOC levels in the industry in 2017, though in my comparison with the other types above, I do not believe that was true.
+They claimed they had the lowest VOC levels in the industry in 2017, though in my comparison with the other types above, I did not experience that as true based on smell.

 However, in the conventional nylon carpet category, this very well might be the case.